nuwan-dharmarathna/chat-with-mysql-data/README.md

-# Chat with your mySQL Database
+Chatbot with MySQL Integration

-This project is a Restaurant Chatbot developed using OpenAI's API, MySQL, Python, Streamlit, and LangChain.
-The chatbot allows users to interact with the provided database and give the answers to related questions.
-This README file provides an overview of the project, setup instructions, and usage guidelines.
+This project is a chatbot designed to interact with a MySQL database to answer user queries.
+The chatbot uses OpenAI's API to process natural language inputs and return relevant information from the database.
+It is built using Python, Streamlit, and LangChain.

 ## Features